sofiemartins/HiRep/Doc/user_guide/input_file.md

 NP_Z = 2
 ```

 cutting the lattice into local lattices of either `3x4x4x4` or `4x4x4x4` using 24 processes.
-In general, this is discouraged because then the different CPUs have different amounts of work.
-Further, even-odd preconditioning enforces lattices with even lattice extents, so the highest-performing decomposition will likely be one where all the local lattices are the same size and even.

 ## Random number generator